Skip to content

 This architecture enables MCP Mesh to provide a seamless, scalable, and developer-friendly service orchestration platform that preserves the simplicity of FastMCP while adding powerful distributed system capabilities.

-For Implementation Details: See source code in src/runtime/python/_mcp_mesh/ and cmd/registry/ For Examples: See examples/ directory for complete working examples For Performance: See docs/performance/ for benchmarks and optimization guides
+For Implementation Details: See source code in src/runtime/python/_mcp_mesh/ and cmd/registry/ For Examples: See examples/ directory for complete working examples For Configuration: See Environment Variables for all configuration options